Pilot Eyes!

 Based in Santa Barbara, CA, she arrived at Tucson from Yuma, AZ at 9:45AM on April 23, 1935.
 Her airplane was a Waco model UIC, S/N 3778, built on June 24, 1933 and registered NC13423.
 She must have been in a hurry, as she departed eastbound to El Paso, TX fifteen minutes later.
 She noted in the Remarks column of the Register “Swell field.”

-Her airplane visited the Davis-Monthan Airfield twice.
+Although she landed once, her airplane visited the Davis-Monthan Airfield twice.
 The first time was on September 3, 1933 flown by H.C.
 Lippiatt.
 Lippiatt was a Waco dealer on the west coast.
 Soon after this visit, Lippiatt sold it to Earl C. Stewart of Santa Barbara, CA on October 4, 1933.
 Owen became the second owner when Stewart sold it to her with 615 accumulated flight hours on February 18, 1935.

 Later in the 1930s Bessie Owen flew this very Waco around the world.
 It came from the factory with a Continental R-670 engine of 210 horsepower.
 It was a four-place airplane.
 When new it had a wooden propeller, 7.50 x 10.0 wheels and tires, a tail wheel, extra fuel tanks and leather upholstery.
 She flew it that way on her global flight.